dkallen78/ESP32-CYD-for-beginners/example-programs/BB_SPI_LED/05-hello-functions/README.md

 Function names should be named with the same descriptive rigor and brevity as variable names.
 You *can* call it `doTheThing()` but that isn't very helpful to future you.

-The `int parameter` part inside the parentheses is a value that you're sharing with the function; a value it probably needs to work right.
+The `int parameter` part inside the parentheses is a value that you're sharing with the function, a value it probably needs to work right.
 This is analagous to declaring a variable so you need to give it a type.

 When I try to refactor repetitive code into a function, I like to start with just the rough outline of a function and add what I need as I go.
 Another function design principle is to keep the scope of the function as limited as possible.
 In this case, even though I have four identical lines in each for loop, I'm going to omit `delay()` from my function because it's doing something different than the three lines before it.